-The Code states that when a company, directly or indirectly, finances, sponsors or organises the publication of promotional materials in journals or magazines, it must be expressly stated that the material is not presented as an independent editorial matter, and the sponsorship of the company must be clearly displayed.
+The Code states that when a company, directly or indirectly, finances, sponsors, or organises the publication of promotional materials in journals or magazines, it must be expressly stated that the material is not presented as an independent editorial matter, and the sponsorship of the company must be clearly displayed.

-In practice, it is possible for companies to issue press releases about unauthorised medicines and/or off-label information; however, the HL and HLR, as well as the Industry Code guidelines should be considered, in order to avoid any unlawful practice.
+In practice, it is possible for companies to issue press releases about unauthorised medicines and/or off-label information, yet guidelines should be considered within the HL and its regulations, as well as the Industry Code, in order to avoid any unlawful practice.